burcukolcak/burcukolcak.github.io/_pages/research.md

 Alexandra Filindra and Burcu Kolcak.
 "Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".

 Burcu Kolcak and Maria Wilson.
 "A Study of Intersectional Discourse on Twitter: The Case of Turkey's Withdrawal from the Istanbul Convention".

-Burcu Kolcak.
-"When and How do \#BlackLivesMatter beyond the US?: Global Diffusion of the BLM Movement on Twitter''.